idmillington/gnoam/README.md

 including other tags, which then need to be replaced in turn, until no more tags remain.

-Rules always match one tag, though they can also feature other content before the tag (including wildcards and regular expressions), which have to be present for the rule to be eligable to run.
+Rules always match one tag.
 The `->` operator follows the tag, and then the rest of the rule consists of the content to use in the replacement.
+Rules can be broken onto multiple lines, with follow-on lines indicated by indenting with whitespace.

 Whitespace is trimmed from around replacement content and internal whitespace is compressed into spaces (i.e. `/\s+/ /g`).
 This is